pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/2-understand-gotos.md

 >>> True
 ```

-We then have for the l_arm the goto_1
+We then have the goto_1 for the l_arm :

 ```python
 print(f"Part: {reachy.get_goto_request(goto_1).part}")
 print(f"Request: {reachy.get_goto_request(goto_1).request}")
 ```

-And the mobile base the second one:
+And  the second one for the mobile base:
 ```python
 if reachy.mobile_base is not None:
     print(f"Part: {reachy.get_goto_request(goto_2).part}")